-Supportive counseling is yet another form of counseling technique that includes programs to help provide support to patients battling with chronic illnesses.
+Supportive counseling is yet another form of counseling technique that includes programs to help provide support to patients battling chronic illnesses.
 Core counseling targets the basic illness and provides strategies and assistance to overcome the difficulties and shortcomings caused by that very illness.
 Other than providing guidance regarding the primary ailment, supportive counseling is used alongside core counseling to help manage problems and difficulties that could cause hindrance in the treatment of the primary illness or might eventually lead to relapse.

-In the earlier parts of the treatment, supportive counseling is provided to the patient to help them get better understanding by explaining the disease concept of the illness.
+In the earlier parts of the treatment, supportive counseling is provided to the patient to help them get a better understanding by explaining the disease concept of the illness.
 It is of vital importance that the client comprehends what he has so the treatment can jumpstart in the right direction.
 It is common for individuals to move into denial and eventually to grief after learning about the nature of their illness.
-At that point supportive counseling is very helpful by aiding the patient to grief recovery and denial management.
+At that point, supportive counseling is very helpful by aiding the patient in grief recovery and denial management.

 12 steps are the core intellectual and spiritual content of AA fellowship (Alcoholics Anonymous) that outlines the program.
-These twelve steps are in fact principles which are spiritual in nature.
+These twelve steps are in fact principles that are spiritual in nature.
 When these principles are accepted and new routines and behaviors flow out of them; they lead to calm the obsessions relating to drinking and drugging thereby resulting in a happy and useful life.

-Addiction and alcoholism are diseases described by the uncontrollable urge and usage of drugs to that extent that it causes dysfunction in people’s lives.
+Addiction and alcoholism are diseases described by the uncontrollable urge and usage of drugs to the extent that it causes dysfunction in people’s lives.
 Addicts often use drugs for two major reasons; stress and boredom.
-While maintaining recovery, it is important to learn necessary skills to avoid relapse.
+While maintaining recovery, it is important to learn the necessary skills to avoid relapse.
 Such supportive counseling programs include stress management and anger management.
 When patients learn the necessary skills to control anger and overcome their stress, their chances of relapse reduce substantially.
 Stress is harmful in other illnesses as well such as psychological disorders.

 An addict may face many situations where he/she might feel difficulty controlling their urges and compulsions.
 Only core counseling is not effective in such scenarios.
 Situational counseling can also provide some aid but the most useful and helpful would be supportive counseling that includes assertiveness training, teaching the addicts how to say no to friends and colleagues offering them mood-altering substances.

 Some people may have trouble coping with disappointment or managing anger.
-They may lack or lag behind crucial executive skills such as organizing, staying focused and controlling impulses and emotions.
+They may lack or lag behind crucial executive skills such as organizing, staying focused, and controlling impulses and emotions.
 With the smart but scattered program, they learn easy-to-follow steps by identifying strengths and weaknesses, using activities and techniques proven to boost specific skills, and problem-solve daily routines.
 For transforming habits, the Power of Habit program suggests exercising regularly, losing weight, raising exceptional children, becoming more productive, building revolutionary companies and social movements, and achieving success is understanding how habits work.
 By harnessing this new science, we can transform our businesses, our communities, and our lives.

 Supportive counseling is used help manage problems and difficulties that could cause hindrance in the treatment of the primary illness.